-"So I propose, ladies, that we use our funds to help build a shrine to Mr. and Mrs. Moore, and that we ask every ...
-Afro-American, colored, black, and Negro organization (in other words, anybody that may get lynched) to help build it and that we ask any white folks who are ashamed, disgraced and fightin' mad because of the behavior of their own people ... to also put their money in it. . . .
+"So I propose, ladies, that we use our funds to help build a shrine to Mr. and Mrs. Moore, and that we ask every . . .
+Afro-American, colored, black, and Negro organization (in other words, anybody that may get lynched) to help build it and that we ask any white folks who are ashamed, disgraced and fightin' mad because of the behavior of their own people . . to also put their money in

-Well, they are agreed 'cause as Betty put it, "If white folks got the nerve to call a black cake a devil and a white cake a angel... we better watch out!"
+Well, they are agreed . cause as Betty put it, "If white folks got the nerve to call a black cake a devil and a white cake a angel . . . we better watch out!"

-the next meeting ... we'll all System trans-bay street-cars than your eatin' habits to this be glad and happy to have you. resulted in the hiring of 90 in formerly lily-white jobs.
-One of the most spectacular projects is being carried out at Louisville, Kenoucky, where a giant new General Electric plant is expected to hire more than 16,000 workers.
+Sure, Marge, you can come to the next meeting . . . we'll all in formerly lily-white jobs.
+One of the most spectacular projects is being carried out at Louisville, Kencucky, where a giant new General Electric plant is expected to hire more than 16,000 workers.
 The Labor Council there got the Board of Education to set up classes in armature winding, motor wiring, trouble shooting and other skills in the electrical field.
-Both day classes for students and night classes for adults are included.
+Both day classes for students

-Louisville, Chicago, Coast Victories Highlight NNLC Job Campaign
+Louisville, Chicago, Coast Victories Highlight NNLC Job Campaign and night classes for adults are